charles-bernard/ISF_add_ons/README.md

 ## ISF to phylogenetic tree

-* Given a sequence similarity network (SSN) built by ISF, boostrap the SSN, draw as many Minimal Spanning Trees (MST) as there are iterations, learn a consensus MST and turn it into a phylogenetic tree.
+* Given a sequence similarity network (SSN) built by ISF, boostrap the SSN, compute as many Minimal Spanning Trees (MST) as there are iterations, learn a consensus MST and turn it into a phylogenetic tree.

 ## ISF to functional annotations